Time Interfaces in Bianisotropic Media: Bianisotropic Media

 \end{enumerate}

-We see that in this scenario there are {\bf four} fundamental field effects measured by the co- and cross-polarized reflection and transmission coefficients and, interestingly, each of them is controlled by one of the {\bf four} parameters of the magnetoelectric material properties.
-These basic phenomena are schematically illustrated in Fig.~\ref{fig_space}, and derivations of the corresponding reflection and transmission coefficients can be found in Appendix.
+We see that in this scenario, there are {\bf four} fundamental field effects measured by the co- and cross-polarized reflection and transmission coefficients and, interestingly, each of them is controlled by one of the {\bf four} parameters of the magnetoelectric material properties.